CBS-SI/DST/DST Database Documentation/README.md

 ### `ANTARBB` / DB: [`idfi`]

-Previous number of retained workplaces in the company between the current year and the year before.
+Number of retained workplaces in the company between the current year and the year before.

 https://www.dst.dk/da/Statistik/dokumentation/Times/IDA-databasen/IDA-firmaer/ANTARBB